SBI-code/boxing-club/README.md

     - git commit -m "commit description" - to commit changes to a file to the queue ready for the final command.
     - git push - used to send the committed files to the Github repository.

-For my git commits I used the following nameing convention to easily identify different types of commit messages;
+For my git commits I used the following naming convention to easily identify different types of commit messages;
 - Feature - feat
 - Bug fix - fix
 - CSS changes - style